-The best part about the pattern, for me, was the INCLUDED bust adjustment.
+The INCLUDED bust adjustment is my favorite part of the pattern.
 For some reason, to me, adding my own bust adjustment has become an enigma that I just don’t quite understand.
 I usually end up going up a size and wearing something that looks like a tent, or blending to a smaller size in the waist.
 It works, but it’s not a great solution.

 The Maggie uses 4-way or 2-way stretch knit fabric with at least 50% stretch, but no more than 75%.
 Suggested fabrics include medium weight jerseys with good recovery.
 Melissa suggests using a lightweight knit with good recovery and nice drape.